Leica (screw mount / Barnack)

 A landmark design

-The original production Leica cameras (known today as the screw mount or Barnack Leicas) are 20th century industrial design classics.
-The permanent collection of the Museum of Modern Art in New York includes one of these.
+The original production Leica cameras are known today as the screw mount or Barnack Leicas.
+They are classics of 20th century industrial design.

 Leica IIf with 5cm f/2 Summitar The lens is shown folded.